-Tobacco is the most common risk factor for head and neck cancer, also known as “throat cancer.”
-In the United States, up to 200,000 people die each year from smoking-related illnesses.
+Tobacco use is the biggest risk factor for developing head and neck cancers — also referred to as “throat cancer.”
+In the United States, nearly 200,000 people die annually due to smoking-relatednesses.
 The good news is, in recent years, the number of Americans dying from smoking-related disease has reduced due to anti-smoking campaigns warning of the risks and urging people to quit using smoking.
-The bad news is that some of these smokers switched to chewing tobacco, assuming it is a safe alternative.
+The bad news is that some of these ex-smokers simply took up chewing tobacco or vaping, assuming it is a safe alternative.
 This is untrue – they are merely changing the site of the cancer risk from their lungs to their mouth.
-While lung cancer cases are down, cancers in the head and neck appear to be increasing.
-Cancer of the head and neck is often curable if caught early.
+While lung cancer cases are down, cancers in the head and neck appear to be steadily increasing.
+Cancer of the head and neck is often successfully treated if diagnosed early.
 Fortunately, most head and neck cancers produce early symptoms.
 You should know the warning signs so you can alert your doctor.
 Remember – successful treatment of head and neck cancer depends on early detection.
 Knowing and recognizing the signs of head and neck cancer can save your life.

-A lump in the neck: Cancers that begin in the head or neck usually spread to lymph nodes in the neck before they spread elsewhere.
-A lump in the neck that lasts more than two weeks should be seen by a physician.
-Of course, not all lumps are cancer.
-But a lump (or lumps) in the neck can be the first sign of cancer of the mouth, throat, voicebox (larynx), thyroid gland, or of certain lymphomas or blood cancers.
-Such lumps are generally painless and continue to slowly enlarge.
+Lump in neck: Cancers that begin in the head or neck typically spread to lymph nodes in the neck before spreading elsewhere.
+A lump in the neck that lasts more than two weeks should be checked by your doctor.
+Of course, not all lumps are cancer, however, a lump (or lumps) in the neck can be the first sign of cancer of the mouth, throat, voicebox (larynx), thyroid gland, or of certain lymphomas or blood cancers.
+These lumps are usually painless and slowly grow.

-Change in the voice: Most cancers in the larynx cause a change in voice.
-Any hoarseness or voice change lasting more than two weeks should alert you to see your physician.
-An otolaryngologist is a head and neck specialist who can examine your vocal cords easily and painlessly.
+Change of voice: Most cancers in the larynx cause a change in voice.
+Any hoarseness or voice change lasting more than two weeks should alert you to visit your physician.
+An otolaryngologist is a head and neck specialist who can examine your vocal cords.
 While most voice changes are not caused by cancer, you shouldn’t take chances.
-If you are hoarse more than two weeks, make sure you don’t have cancer of the larynx.
-See your doctor.
+If your throat feels hoarse for more than two weeks, see your doctor.

 A growth in the mouth: Most cancers of the mouth or tongue cause a sore or swelling that doesn’t go away.
-These sores and swellings may be painless unless they become infected.
-Bleeding may occur, but often not until late in the disease.
-One should be concerned if an ulcer is accompanied by lumps in the neck.
-Your dentist or doctor can determine if a biopsy is needed and can refer you to a head and neck surgeon to perform this procedure.
+These sores (or ulcers) and spots of swelling are typically painless unless they become infected.
+Bleeding may occur, but often times that is not until late in the disease.
+You should be especially concerned if an ulcer is accompanied by lumps in the neck.
+Your dentist or doctor can determine if a biopsy is recommended and can refer you to a head and neck surgeon to perform this procedure.

 Coughing up blood: Coughing up blood is not a normal symptom of anything good and should be evaluated by a doctor.
-While coughing up blood is often caused by something other than cancer.
-However, tumors in the nose, mouth, throat or lungs can cause bleeding.
+While coughing up blood is often caused by something other than cancer, tumors in the nose, mouth, throat or lungs can cause bleeding.
 If blood appears in your saliva or phlegm for more than a few days, you should see your physician, and if there is active bleeding when you cough, see a doctor immediately.

-Swallowing problems: Cancer of the throat or esophagus (swallowing tube) may make swallowing solid foods difficult.
-The food may “stick” at a certain point and then either go through to the stomach or come back up.
+Swallowing problems: Cancer of the throat or esophagus may make swallowing difficult.
+Food may “stick” at a certain point and then either go through to the stomach or come back up.
 If you have trouble almost every time you try to swallow something, you should be examined by a physician.
-Usually a barium swallow test or an esophagoscopy (examination of the swallowing tube with a telescope) will be performed to find the cause.
+Usually, a barium swallow test or an esophagoscopy will be performed to find the cause.

-Persistent Earache: Constant pain in or around the ear when you swallow can be a sign of infection or tumor growth in the throat.
-This is particularly serious if it is associated with difficulty in swallowing, hoarseness or a lump in the neck.
-These symptoms are best evaluated by an otolaryngologist.
+Persistent Earache: Constant pain in or around the ear when you swallow can be a sign of infection or of a tumor growing in your throat.
+This is particularly serious if it is accompanied by difficulty swallowing, hoarseness, or a lump in the neck.
+These symptoms should be evaluated by an otolaryngologist.

 Identifying High Risk of Head and Neck Cancer

 Use of tobacco (cigarettes, cigars, chewing tobacco or snuff) and alcoholic beverages are closely linked with cancers of the mouth, throat, voice box and tongue.
 To help reduce your chances of throat or neck cancer, you can eliminate these things, or at least reduce them.
 If you use tobacco and/or alcohol, it is extra important to be aware of the signs of cancer and be evaluated at the first sign of trouble.